Ciro Alves

-Ciro Henrique Alves Ferreira e Silva (born 18 April 1989 in Salgueiro), commonly known as Ciro Alves or simply Ciro, is a Brazilian professional footballer who plays as a winger for Liga 1 club Persib Bandung.
+Ciro Henrique Alves Ferreira e Silva (born 18 April 1989), commonly known as Ciro Alves or simply Ciro, is a Brazilian professional footballer who plays as a winger or forward for Indonesian Super League club Malut United.

 Club career

 Sport Recife

 Ciro started his career in Sport Recife with a lot of promise.
 In 2008, Ciro played a few matches for the main team, scoring four goals (one against Ipatinga, one against Vasco and two against Atlético Mineiro) in eight games, three as a starter.

 In 2009, he started the year as a starter, scoring seven goals in ten matches in the Campeonato Pernambucano.
 He also played in the 2009 Copa Libertadores, the most prestigious club tournament in South America, in which he a goal and an assist in a match against Colo-Colo at the latter's base in Santiago, Chile.
-Legendary Pele, commented after seeing the young Brazilian play, stating that Ciro would be one of the best players in the world within the next five years.
+Legendary Pelé, commented after seeing the young Brazilian play, stating that Ciro would be one of the best players in the world within the next five years.

 Difficult years

-Pele's prophecy did not come true.
+Pelé's prophecy did not come true.
 On 20 May 2011, Ciro left Recife and signed a two-year loan deal with Brazilian Série A side Fluminense in an attempt to pursue national recognition in Brazil.
 After playing more than a dozen games, he could not secure a solid spot on the roster in the famed club.
 He faced the same fate in the subsequent Brazilian clubs that he joined, leading to a decision to find opportunities in Asia.
 On 22 July 2015, he joined Korean club Jeju United but the experiment also failed after a few months.
 Afterward, he went through several Brazilian teams without making a lasting mark.